-With a minimum fee of $150,000 per year, SCS Capital Management serves ultra-wealthy families and institutions such as charitable organizations.
-Its menu of services includes investment management and advisory services, as well as financial planning including cash flow, tax and philanthropic planning.
+Next on the list of the best financial advisors in Boston is SCS Capital Management.
+With a minimum fee of $225,000 per year, SCS Capital Management serves ultra-wealthy families and institutions such as charitable organizations.
+Its menu of services includes investment management and advisory services, as well as financial planning, including cash flow, tax and philanthropic planning.

-Founded in 2002, the Boston-based team has additional offices in New York and Beverly Hills, Calif.
+Founded in 2002, the Boston-based team has two additional offices in New York as well as locations in Beverly Hills, Calif. and Providence, R.I.
 Today, SCS Capital Management is under the umbrella of Focus Financial Partners LLC, which is mostly owned by the public company Focus Financial Partners.
 The group also owns other financial firms including registered investment advisors, brokers, insurers and pension consultants.

 Client money is typically invested with third-party managers and in pooled vehicles managed by SCS Capital Management, which are designed to provide exposure to private equity, private credit and private real assets.
 To identify these outside managers, the team screens for quantitative factors such as consistency of returns and downside risk.
 The team also considers some qualitative aspects, such as soundness of the investment strategy.
 Sometimes, depending on a client’s needs, the team buys individual securities directly including exchange-traded funds (ETFs) and high quality taxable and tax-exempt bonds.

 SCS Capital Management typically uses discretionary relationships in which the team can place trades in a client’s account without first obtaining consent.
 But in limited circumstances it will consider non-discretionary relationships that require client approval before trading.